TomLing/tomling.github.io/_posts/2018-02-18-creating-a-serverless-rest-api-with-cosmos-db-on-azure.md

 ## Creating the Azure Function App

-Finally we are going to create the Azure Function that will act as our REST API.
+Finally, we are going to create the Azure Function that will act as our REST API.
 Navigate back to the new resource menu → Search for Function App and fill out the required creation settings.
 I recommend using the consumption plan for hosting due to having 1 million free executions per month.
 Here are the settings I used -

 ![Function App settings]({{ "/assets/media/functionsettings.PNG" | absolute_url }})

 *Function App creation settings*

 Now we have created the Function App we need to create the actual REST API function.
-To do this go to the Function App resource → Click the '+' button next to the 'Functions' option,on the next pane, click the 'Custom function' option.
+To do this go to the Function App resource → Click the '+' button next to the 'Functions' option, on the next pane, click the 'Custom function' option.

 You will now be presented with a number of template options - Choose the C# HTTP trigger → Give the new function a name and authorisation level (In this example we will use Anonymous), then click create.